A place for research & learning,

 Community involvement is central to the work here.
 Residents participate in volunteer days, citizen-science water monitoring, soil health workshops, & the co-development of food-growing & educational programmes.
 By healing degraded land while producing nutritious, ethically grown food, Furnace Brook connects people with nature & fosters skills for sustainable living.

-We work in close partnership with groups such as Community Action (3VA).
+We are working in close partnership with Community Action (3VA).

 Impact & Goals